CXX-Qt - Safe interop between Rust and Qt

 }

-Registering the enum with QML
+Registering the namespaced enum with QML

 Whilst Q_ENUM_NS creates the appropriate meta-objects, it doesn't add them to QML automatically.
 Like with Q_ENUM, access to the enum variants also doesn't happen through the enum directly, but rather the surrounding namespace.